-The optional wireless capabilities that may be featured in your hearing instruments are approved to operate at a radio frequency specific to your country or region and might not be approved for use outside your country or region.
-Be aware that operation during international travel may cause interference to other electronic devices, or other electronic devices may cause interference to your hearing instruments.
-We are required by regulations to provide the following warnings:
+The optional wireless capabilities that may be featured in your hearing aids are approved to operate at a radio frequency specific to your country or region and might not be approved for use outside your country or region.
+Be aware that operation during international travel may cause interference to other electronic devices, or other electronic devices may cause interference to your hearing aids.